 Upon leaving the shop, you'd carry home not just the choice cuts of tender muscle meat, but also the chicken's liver, heart, brain, and feet!
 Nowadays, it's easy to overlook the fact that animals possess a variety of limbs and vital organs.

-Chicken feet are a fantastic choice for creating flavorful stock and are rich in collagen, which is why I decided to include them.
-With a pound of chicken feet being just a fraction of the cost of whole chickens, they are an economical choice.
+Chicken feet are a fantastic choice for creating good stock and they're are rich in collagen, which is why I decided to include them.
+With a pound of chicken feet being just a fraction of the cost of whole chickens, they make a great choice.

 Uses For Chicken Broth